Tom-England/Tom-England/README.md

 ### 👨‍🎓 B.Sc Computer Science First from Newcastle University

-### 🖥I do quite a bit of coding in C and C# as well as some in Python and a few other languages.🖥
+### 🖥Building automations and databases in .NET and SQL Server🖥

 ## Interesting Projects: